MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 --
 Add styling to all new components

-## Currently working on:
-implimenting user API.
+--
 investigate the key warning.
-Looks to be regarding checklogin or useractivity. investigate why homepage postcarousel is blank on intitial load (page is rendering before context is initialised fully) investigate why postWrapper is running several times unneccecarily. (runs twice per page navigation, has something to do with the above)
+Looks to be regarding checklogin or useractivity.
+It is also an issue on the login page. investigate why homepage postcarousel is blank on intitial load (page is rendering before context is initialised fully) investigate why postWrapper is running several times unneccecarily. (runs twice per page navigation, has something to do with the above)

+--
 add in redirects to pages that require the user to be logged in (as done on the suggest post page). fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) impliment post saving (API changer). adding 'edit post' functionality (for implimenting mock validation, task 3) Edit suggester logic to not be a suggestion if user authentication level 3 (for task 3)

-Implimenting APIs
-Set up import types, as per the database data model Set up dummy data
-Finalise User, Post & Comment APIs
+--
 allow users with authentication level 2 or 3 to edit posts, authentication level 1 can suggest edits (id becomes the postid with their id appended). allow users with authentication level 3 to view posts of all statuses, with a selector on the posts page (defaults to accepted only if auth 1 or 2)

+## Skipped
+Changing datatools structure to separate it into usertools, posttools & commentstools. -- The effort compared to the effect is not worth it.
+Updating Comments Context -- Found no need to update it